 The Cost of a Lawyer

 Age discrimination lawyers are typically paid with a contingency fee.
 In a contingency scenario, you do not pay any money out of pocket.
-Rather, the lawyer is paid only if he or she successfully recovers monetary damages for the client.
+Rather, the labor lawyer is paid only if he or she successfully recovers monetary damages for the client.
 The amount of the fee is a percentage of the damages agreed upon before the attorney takes on the case.
 Most employment lawyers charge the industry standard.
 Contact our office for more information.

 If you would like to know if your recent termination or employment experience qualifies as age discrimination, call a our employment lawyer for a free consultation.
 There is no obligation for calling and this office never charges clients for case evaluation.